gilmoreorless/emoji-censor/README.md

 An `options` object can also be provided for additional functionality.
 Currently there is only one option — `customDisplayElements`.
 This is an `elementsOrSelector`-style value that determines extra elements to redact.
 This is different from the main arguments as these elements are wholly redacted — no text substitution is performed.
-This is useful for sites that use custom image fallbacks instead of emoji text characters.
+This is useful for sites that use custom image fallbacks instead of emoji text characters, where the whole image has to be redacted.

 ```js
 // Example: This will black out any emoji within `.content` and its children.